-The cross piece became so identified with its owner that at her death many were placed in her grave.36
+The cross piece became so identified with its owner that at her death many were placed in her grave.36 remarkably quick at picking greens and berries.

-Fern rhyzomes were roasted and ground into flour to make a black bread.
-Women also scooped up cranberries from bogs and, as at clam digging, were remarkably quick at picking greens and berries.
 They also did remarkable things with their toes to uproot wapato bulbs (Sagittaria cuneate), from muddy swamps.
 Greens and berries were eaten fresh, dried or baked.
-Many roots and bulbs like camas (Camassia quamas) qwəlu'?əl (qwulh-OO-ul), and wapato-spako'ts (spah-KOTS), known also as 'Indian potatoes,' were boiled and dried for later use.
+Many roots and bulbs like camas (Camassia quamas) q^wəłu[?]əl (qwulh-OO-ul), and wapato-spako'ts (spah-KOTS), known also as 'Indian potatoes,' were boiled and dried for later use.